What is St-Germain liqueur?

 History of the St Germain liqueur

-Inspired by the drink in front of him, he started thinking about how he could bring this fresh, fragrant, and floral taste into a liqueur.
+Copper had tried elderflower syrups before, but he found this fresh and fragrant infusion was different.
+Inspired by the drink in front of him, he started thinking about how to transport this fresh, fragrant, and floral taste into a liqueur.

 It took almost six years until Cooper was able to launch his product.
 But as they say, good things take time.
 St Germain quickly became a staple in bars around the world.

-St Germain in cocktails
+St Germain Drillaud Fiorente

 Liqueurs are wonderful cocktail ingredients, and there are so many different ones to discover.
 Some of my favorites are: